-A sonar parking assist system, with four ultrasonic sensors, is available on Sienna XLE models.
+A rear sonar parking assist system, with four ultrasonic sensors, is available on Sienna XLE models.
 The system sounds progressively as an object becomes closer to the vehicle.
-A similar system, with six sensors, is standard on Limited.
+A front-and-rear system, with six sensors, is standard on Limited.

 The Sienna has electric power steering, which allowed Toyota engineers to tune the steering response for the different models.
 The Sienna SE has the tightest, most accurate and responsive steering of the models, along with the best handling and the best chassis control.
 The Limited model has the most power assist in the steering, and the chassis is tuned for comfort.
 Sienna LE and XLE models are somewhere in between, with steering and chassis priorities balanced between comfort and handling.